 Peruvian Pepper Tree seems to be a warming stimulant, expectorant, vulnerary, digestive bitter, anti-inflammatory, and an anti-microbial.

 It’s interesting that she mentioned that the pink peppercorns were used to make a gruel that was fermented into chicha.
 She said maize is used now.
 But, I know that quinoa is also used.
-The pink peppercorns are also the pink peppercorns you see sold in fancy culinary shops, often blended with white and black peppercorns.
+The pink peppercorns can also be used as spice.
+However, the fancy, commercial pink peppercorns you see are actually from the Brazilian Pepper Tree.

 She also mentioned that, in Mexico, they use Peruvian pepper tree leaves in traditional Temazcal sweatlodges and steams.
 Considering its anti-microbial actions on the mucous membranes and its expectorant properties, a steam of this herb would be divine for any respiratory infections or colds.
 As well, since it is warming, I’m sure this would be great for arthritic conditions…